Samsung/tizen-docs/docs/application/native/guides/multimedia/image-recognition.md

         dlog_print(DLOG_ERROR, LOG_TAG, "error code = %d", error_code);
     ```

-4. Use the `mv_image_object_fill()` function to extract the `sample.jpg` features and keep them in the `g_image_object` image object handle.In the following example, the `NULL` parameter is given since the object to be recognized is the whole of the input image file.
+4. Use the `mv_image_object_fill()` function to extract the `sample.jpg` features and keep them in the `g_image_object` image object handle.

+   In the following example, the `NULL` parameter is given since the object to be recognized is the whole of the input image file.
 Give a correct ROI value, if the image object to be recognized is only a part of the input image file.

     ```
     error_code = mv_image_object_fill(imagedata.g_image_object, imagedata.g_engine_config,